 Researchers in our lab particpate in several large collaborative research projects: Computational Biogeochemical Modeling of Marine Ecosystems (CBIOMES), Simons Collaboration on Ocean Processes and Ecology - Gradients (SCOPE-Gradients), and North West Atlantic Biological Carbon Pump (NWA-BCP).

 The MMaB Lab is located at Dalhousie University in Halifax, Nova Scotia, Canada.
 Members are affiliated with Oceanography and the Mathematics and Statistics departments.
+We are members of the Statistical Ecology Lab - SEaDAL at Dalhousie University.
 The lab was located at and generously supported by Mount Allison University from 2004-2018.